OpenJetson/DeepStream-Yolo/README.md

 ##

 ### Editing default model
-1. Make a copy and remane objectDetector_Yolo folder (located in /opt/nvidia/deepstream/deepstream-4.0/sources/objectDetector_Yolo/) to your custom directory name.
+1. Copy nvdsinfer_custom_impl_Yolo folder (located in /opt/nvidia/deepstream/deepstream-4.0/sources/objectDetector_Yolo/) to your custom yolo directory.
 2. Edit Yolo DeepStream for your custom model (in your custom directory), following this [Application Note](https://docs.nvidia.com/metropolis/deepstream/4.0/Custom_YOLO_Model_in_the_DeepStream_YOLO_App.pdf).
-3. Copy your obj.names file to labels.txt in your custom yolo directory.
+3. Copy and remane your obj.names file to labels.txt in your custom yolo directory.
+4. Copy your yolo.cfg (v3, v3-tiny, etc.) file to your custom yolo directory.
+5. Copy config_infer_primary.txt and deepstream_app_config.txt (same of your yolo model; v3, v3-tiny, etc.) or download my edited files (in examples folder, on this repository, if you using yolov3-tiny) to your custom yolo directory.

 ##